MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-previousversions.md

 - If you disable this policy setting, the Restore button remains active for a previous version corresponding to a backup.
 If the Restore button is clicked, Windows attempts to restore the file from the backup media.

-- If you do not configure this policy setting, it is disabled by default.
+- If you don't configure this policy setting, it's disabled by default.
 The Restore button is active when the previous version is of a local file and stored on the backup.
 <!-- DisableBackupRestore_1-Description-End -->

 <!-- DisableBackupRestore_1-Editable-Begin -->